gwpantazes/python101/README.md

 ```

 # Let's Make Something
-Now that we know how to do lots of cool things, let's program something real.
+Now that we know how to do lots of cool things, let's use our new skills to program something neat.
 Let's make a program which reads data from a CSV file and computes values from it.

 # Where to Go From Here?
 Python has extensive libraries for Scientific Analysis and Computation.
-- [PyPi](https://pypi.python.org/pypi): The Python Package Index
-    - The Python Package Index is a repository of software for the Python programming language.
-Find a package you'd like to use in your program!
 - [NumPy](http://www.numpy.org/)
     - NumPy is the fundamental package for scientific computing with Python.
     - Useful things: